roundcopy/pulent-2022/src/pages/posts/how-i-wrote-a-book-last-night-unleashing-the-power-of-ai.md

 author: Nikola Balić
 layout: ../../layouts/BlogPostLayout.astro
 ---
-Writing a book can be an overwhelming task, but I discovered a unique approach to overcoming the challenges and successfully completing my book using AI technology.
+Writing a book can be overwhelming, but I discovered a unique approach to overcoming the challenges and successfully completing my book using AI help.

-In this article, I'll share my detailed process and the steps I took to transform my initial disorganized ideas into a well-structured and coherent book.
+In this article, I'll share my detailed process and the steps I took to transform my disorganized ideas into a well-structured and coherent book.

 **Key Highlights (TL;DR)**:

 1. **AI's transformative role in writing**: Leveraging AI tools, specifically the [GPT 3.5 turbo 16K](https://platform.openai.com/docs/models/gpt-3-5) model and [Anthropic AI's Claude 2](https://claude.ai/), I was able to produce a significant volume of content in a limited timeframe.
 2. **Learning from mistakes**: My initial writing process was inefficient and aimless.
 Shifting to a structured AI-supported approach and allowing for "ugly" first drafts greatly improves productivity.
-3. **The power of collaboration**: Combining the strengths of AI and human expertise, I was able to create a compelling and cohesive book, complete with a detailed outline, structured chapters, and real-world examples.
+3. **The power of collaboration**: Combining the strengths of AI and human expertise, I created a compelling and cohesive book, complete with a detailed outline, structured chapters, and real-world examples.

 ## Initiation

 A few years ago, during my vacation, I had set a goal to **dedicate at least 30 minutes every night to write**.

-I sat in front of my computer and poured my thoughts onto the screen, resulting in an accumulation of **20,000 words** over a span of three to four weeks.
+I sat in front of my computer and poured my thoughts onto the screen, accumulating **20,000 words** over three to four weeks.

 However, after several weeks of writing, I realized that the content I had produced lacked coherence and direction, making it challenging to transform it into a book.
-Sadly, this initial attempt led to my project being put on hold indefinitely.
+Sadly, this initial attempt put my little project on hold indefinitely.

 > "Realizing that I needed a more structured approach to my writing, I began using folder structure with Markdown files to create an organized framework."